OrdinaryMagician/ibuki_m/README.md

 *"Nice and simple, how things used to be before they started putting all those random fancy lights on them."*

-Plasma ammunition is generally found in **NATO** standard 30x36mm compressed argon cells.
-Each of these allows for 20 shots of the **Psyker**.
+Plasma ammunition is generally found in **NATO** standard 60x72mm compressed argon cells.
+Each of these allows for 30 shots of the **Psyker**.
+Note that your autoloader has support for consolidating plasma charges too, so partial reloads won't be as wasteful.

 ### Slot 9 - Cyrus "Quaker" Portable Cannon *[BFG 9000]*